SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0803 GMT

 -------------------------------------

-The benchmark five-year swap rate falls 2 basis points to 7.87 percent, while the one-year rate down 2 bps at 8.38 percent.
+The benchmark five-year swap rate down 1 bp at 7.99 percent, while the one-year rate steady at 8.44 percent.

 CALL MONEY